Useful Notes: Standard European Political Landscape

 and Postwar German Political Parties

 - Far right: ''Nationaldemokratische Partei Deutschlands: Die Volksunion" (National Democratic Party of Germany: The People's Union).
-Heavily infiltrated by the BfV, the German internal security service, just in case...
+Heavily infiltrated by the BfV, the German internal security service—to the point where it is accused of being a Flock of Wolves—just in case...

 - Classical Liberals: Freie demokratische Partei (FDP) (Free Democratic Party)